blvz/bowdler/README.md

 # ...
 ```

-And your done.
+And you're done.
 Do a `bundle install`:

 ```
 Using rake (10.1.0)